-Although the survey took place after the results of the in-out referendum on EU membership was known, it has done little to dampen the optimism of the industry, with 65% of organisers saying they’re expecting their existing events to grow, and 56% planning on launching more new events this year.
+- Although the survey took place after the results of the in/out referendum on EU membership were known, it has done little to dampen the optimism of the industry, with 65% of organisers saying they’re expecting their current events to grow, and 56% planning on launching more new events this year.

-The marketing mix is unchanged since our first survey, with email, free social media and referrals / word of mouth taking the top 3 spots as ‘most effective’ channels in that order.
+- The marketing mix is unchanged since Eventbrite’s first survey, with email, free social media and referrals/word of mouth taking the top 3 spots as ‘most effective’ channels in that order.

-Where there has been plenty of change is amongst the UK’s top venues this year, with several gaining prominence and a few dropping down the rankings.
+- There has been plenty of change amongst the UK’s top venues this year, with several gaining prominence and a few dropping down the rankings.

 - Why people are running events in 2017